Elementary Block Admittance

 Am I responsible for finding my own practicum setting?

-No, please reach out to Caitlin Carter (caitlincarter1@suu.edu) for practicum placements.
+No, please reach out to Caitlin Ravanelli (caitlinravanelli@suu.edu) regarding practicum placements.
 All contact with districts must go through Caitlin.
-You will fill out our Practicum Placement Form and will email it to Caitlin; she will then contact your chosen district to secure your placement.
-You cannot begin your practicum hours until she has given you approval that your practicum has been received.
+Once she has been made aware of your location preferences, she will then contact your chosen district to secure your placement.
+You cannot begin your practicum hours until she has given you approval that your placement has been received.
+Once your placement is finalized, she will notify you.

 What are the expectations from your program in regards to Two weeks of Block experiences in schools with a high number of diverse learners?